- Fix Excel Cannot Open The File Because the Extension Is Not Valid on Windows [5 Fixes]

 Step 1.
 Select location and click "Scan"

-Choose the drive X: or a specific folder on Desktop or somewhere else where you lost the excel files, and then click "Scan".
+Choose the drive or a specific folder on Desktop or somewhere else where you lost the excel files, and click the "Scan" button.

 Step 2.
 Locate your excel files

-To quickly find the Excel files from the scan results, click on the "Filter" on the top area, choose "Excel", and click tree view on the left side.
-Or, search .xls or .xlsx in the Search box.
+To quickly find the Excel files from the scan results, click the "Documents" option in the left panel.
+Choose "Excel", and click "Preview" to check if the Excel files are the wanted ones.

 If you modify and change your worksheet frequently, turning on the AutoSave feature is a good idea.
-Or, you can manually copy and backup your file to another safe location in case of accidents.
+Or, you can manually copy and backup your file to another safe location in case of an accident.

 "Excel cannot open the file '(filename)' .xlsx because the file format for file extension is not valid" is a normal error that you can face while opening an Excel file.
 With the help of the above methods, this error can easily be resolved without data loss.

-If Excel cannot open the file problem is due to file corruption, EaseUS file repair tool can help you fix and recover the Excel file with a few clicks pretty quickly.
+If Excel cannot open the file problem is due to file corruption, the EaseUS Fixo Document Repair can help you fix and repair the Excel file with a few clicks pretty quickly.
 It is good at repairing photos, videos, documents, and other files on the hard drive, SD card, memory card, or any other storage medium.
-No matter whether they are lost or exist on your devices.
 It's worth a shot.

 The following four frequently asked questions are extremely relevant to the "Excel cannot open the file because the file format or file extension is not valid" error.
-If you also have any of these problems, you can find the methods here.
+You can find the methods here if you also have any of these problems.

 You can try to fix the "Excel cannot open the file because the file format or file extension is not valid" error by changing the file extension: